AlexanderGenin/system-design/public/articles/music-streaming/index.md

 - **Album:** A collection of tracks by an artist, with properties such as title, genre, release date, etc.
 - **Playlist:** A compilation of tracks generated by a user, platform administrators, or a suggestions algorithm.
 May have fields like title, and whether it is public or private, among others.

-I omitted supplementary columns like created_at, updated_at, and deleted_at, although they are implied by default for efficient retrieval and indexing.
+I omitted supplementary columns like "created_at", "updated_at", and "deleted_at", although they are implied by default for efficient retrieval and indexing.

 Of course, there may be more entities in a real app.
 It's your choice where to stop.
 I decided to list these ones to better illustrate our domain and to reason about the data storage type later.